 IN CASE OF EMERGENCY CALL 911

 CLEAR is Washington state’s publicly funded legal aid program.
 CLEAR provides free legal assistance and representation to those who qualify on the basis of income.
-To learn more, visit the Northwest Justice Project Website.
-You can also visit the CLEAR website for legal education materials and tools.
 1-888-201-1012.

 All documents are available in alternate accessible formats upon request.